mert-celik-1/NetCoreBaseApiExample/README.md

 This project has nothing to do with the client side, only the server-side Service methods and API endpoints are coded with asynchronous structure.
 It will be updated as new features are added.(
-Logging and caching will be added soon)
+Logging will be added soon)

 This Project Includes :
 - SQL